electron-userland/electron-builder/configuration/mac.md

 * <code id="MacConfiguration-provisioningProfile">provisioningProfile</code> String - The path to the provisioning profile to use when signing, absolute or relative to the app root.
 * <code id="MacConfiguration-bundleVersion">bundleVersion</code> String - The `CFBundleVersion`.
 Do not use it unless [you need to](https://github.com/electron-userland/electron-builder/issues/565#issuecomment-230678643).
 * <code id="MacConfiguration-bundleShortVersion">bundleShortVersion</code> String - The `CFBundleShortVersionString`.
 Do not use it unless you need to.
+* <code id="MacConfiguration-darkModeSupport">darkModeSupport</code> = `false` Boolean - Whether a dark mode is supported.
+If your app does have a dark mode, you can make your app follow the system-wide dark mode setting.
 * <code id="MacConfiguration-helperBundleId">helperBundleId</code> = `${appBundleIdentifier}.helper` String - The bundle identifier to use in the application helper's plist.
 * <code id="MacConfiguration-type">type</code> = `distribution` "distribution" | "development" - Whether to sign app for development or for distribution.
 * <code id="MacConfiguration-extendInfo">extendInfo</code> any - The extra entries for `Info.plist`.